 The Gruppo italiano di Studi Tolkieniani (Italian Group on Tolkien Studies), coordinated by the “Associazione Romana Studi Tolkieniani” and the Istituto filosofico di studi Tomistici (Philosophical Institute of Thomistic studies) of Modena, is composed by essayists, writers, journalists and translators that have long since dedicated their research to Tolkien and his works.
 Collectively and individually, they have published articles and essays, mainly for publishers Effatà publishing house and Marietti 1820, editing for the latter also the book series “Tolkien e dintorni” (Tolkien and his surroundings).

-The following essays have already been proposed and accepted:
+essays have already been proposed and accepted:

 Tolkien e G. Guareschi;

 Tolkien e A. Manzoni;

 Tolkien e G. Orwell;